codemonk-digital/vue-responsiveness/README.md

 ```
 </details>

-Available presets:
+Here's the list of currently available presets:

 `Bootstrap_3`, `Bootstrap_4`, `Bootstrap_5`, `Bulma`, `Chakra`, `Foundation`, `Ionic`, `Master_CSS`, `Material_Design`, `Materialize`, `Material_UI`, `Quasar`, `Semantic_UI`, `Skeleton`, `Tailwind_CSS`, `Vuetify`, `Windi_CSS`

 *Notes:*
- - If you maintain a CSS framework (or use one often) and want its preset added, [open an issue](https://github.com/codemonk-digital/vue-responsiveness/issues) or a PR.
+ - If you maintain a CSS framework (or use one often) and want it added as a preset, [open an issue](https://github.com/codemonk-digital/vue-responsiveness/issues) or a PR.
  - If you spot any inconsistency in [the presets](https://github.com/codemonk-digital/vue-responsiveness/blob/main/lib/presets.ts) (either my typo or some library update), please, let me know, I'll correct it.
+ - You can define your own responsiveness intervals, see [Bespoke intervals](#bespoke-intervals) section below.
+ - You can't define more than one preset and have them working in different parts of the same app.
+This functionality will not be added to the plugin, as it would mean no longer having a single instance of the plugin per app, which would be a performance hit for the majority of use cases.
+If this functionality is ever needed, consider asking it on StackOverflow, let me know about it (either opening an issue on the repo or tagging my [SO profile](https://stackoverflow.com/users/1891677/tao)) and I'll provide a solution.

 ### Bespoke intervals:
 ```ts